aspro-coder/climate-data-project/README.md

 The system executes 11 PySpark analytical jobs over the transformed Parquet datasets.

-Processed analytical results are written directly into PostgreSQL using JDBC.
+Analytical results are stored in PostgreSQL using JDBC.

 ### PostgreSQL Configuration